Companion-TheCube/Companion-TheCube.github.io/apps/example-hello-app.md

 ---
-title: Example hello app
-description: Apps: example-hello-app
-layout: default
+title: Example: Hello App
+description: Minimal app that subscribes to an event and draws on screen.
 ---
-# Example hello app

-> Placeholder.
-Replace with real content.
+# Example: Hello App

+-   “Hello world” with build/run steps
+-   Links to SDKs